 Central Java is Indonesia’s third most populous province, home to over 34 million people.
-It is known for its creative arts such as batik and textiles, performing arts, tourism, and cuisine.
+It is known for its creative arts, such as batik and textiles, performing arts, tourism, and cuisine.
 It also remains a largely agricultural sub-economy, with rice being its primary food crop.

 For female micro-entrepreneurs in Central Java who only operate physical stores or kiosks, many of whom have low digital literacy and marketing skills, the social distancing measures put in place during the COVID-19 pandemic have meant a complete loss of revenues.
-Expanding the digital literacy of such entrepreneurs and assisting them with selling their products online can therefore help keep women led MSMEs afloat amidst the current global pandemic and beyond.
+Expanding the digital literacy of such entrepreneurs and assisting them with selling their products online can help keep women-led MSMEs afloat amidst the current global pandemic and beyond.

-Mindful of the possible negative environmental impact of some of the business of PERSEPSI’s MSME members, this mandate also includes a training module for MSMEs that will facilitate their adoption of environmentally sustainable business practices.
+Mindful of the possible negative environmental impact of some of the businesses of PERSEPSI’s MSME members, this mandate also includes a training module for MSMEs that will facilitate their adoption of environmentally sustainable business practices.